Skip to content

 Run it with sensible defaults

 Using printer cost of 400, prints per month of 10, retail equivalent per print of 15, material cost per print of 3, the calculation works out to 4 months.
-Nudge the inputs toward your own situation and the output recalculates instantly.
 The defaults are meant as a starting point, not a recommendation.

 The levers in this calculation

 The inputs — Printer Cost, Prints per Month, Retail Equivalent per Print, and Material Cost per Print — do not pull with equal force.
 Not every input has equal weight.
-Flip one at a time toward extreme values to feel which ones move the needle most for your situation.
+Adjusting one input at a time toward extreme values shows which ones move the result most.

 How the math works